GSK and R/GA Ventures are launching a health studio for startups – TechCrunch

 Tate: I’d want them to have a genuine understanding of route to scale and what that means.
 At GSK I think we’re in a really unique position to offer a real perspective on what it takes to have a proposition that can travel.

-I’d also want them to leave with a better understanding of themselves, their business, their business model, and what it takes to succeed in the market.
+I’d also want them to leave with a better understanding of themselves, their business, their business model and what it takes to succeed in the market.

 The last 18 months have taught us amazing things do happen when partnerships really work.
 I’m excited about bringing this understanding of what it takes to really make something global through GSK.